Bas3d-Labs/drand-quicknet-evm/docs/security/chain-profiles/TEMPLATE.md

 The profile YAML file is normative for machine consumers.

-The referenced Markdown document explains and justifies the normative configuration.
+The YAML file MUST reference its explanatory Markdown document through the checked relative `documentation` field.
+The Markdown document explains and justifies the normative configuration.

-Changes to normative profile state MUST update both the front matter and the corresponding security explanation in the same revision.
+Changes to normative profile state MUST update the YAML configuration and the corresponding security explanation in the same revision.

 Changes to deployed artifact identity or provenance MUST update the deployment manifest and any corresponding documentation in the same revision.

-Derived quantities MUST NOT be duplicated in front matter when they can be computed from normative inputs.
+Derived quantities MUST NOT be duplicated in the profile YAML when they can be computed from normative inputs.

 Each normative value SHOULD have one authoritative home.